Isaac Seneca: Professional football

 After leaving Carlisle, Seneca briefly played professional football for the Greensburg Athletic Association in Greensburg, Pennsylvania.
 In an October 1900 game against Altoona, Seneca made several substantial gains, including a 25-yard run and a 50-yard touchdown run.
 During a game against Latrobe in 1900, a fight broke out between Seneca and Latrobe's quarterback, Al Kennedy.
 The crowd of 2,000 spectators joined in what one historic account has called "a general donnybrook."

 Later years

 Information on Seneca's later years is lacking, though a 1917 publication noted that a Carlisle graduate named Isaac Seneca was the head of the blacksmithing department at the Chilocco Indian Agricultural School near Ponca City, Oklahoma.
 A 1928 article notes that Seneca is now "in the government service".
 At the time of the 1930 United States Census, Seneca was listed as a blacksmith working in Ponca City, Oklahoma.
-Seneca moved back to New York sometime between 1937 and 1940; at the time of the 1940 United States Census, he was living at the Cattaraugus Reservation, Erie County, New York, listed as widowed, working as a blacksmith.
+Seneca moved back to New York sometime between 1937 and 1940; at the time of the 1940 United States census, he was living at the Cattaraugus Reservation, Erie County, New York, listed as widowed, working as a blacksmith.

-Isaac Seneca is interred at United Missions Cemetery at the Cattaraugus Reservation in the Seneca Nation, Erie County, New York.